hacizeynal/Deploying-Spring-PetClinic-Sample-Application-localy-using-Vagrant/README.md

 Application will be started with default profile ,by default it uses in memory database (H2) ,as a requirement we will need to change to mysql profile in order to leverage MySQL DB.

-Script will be started with detached mode ,which means it will run in the background.Below output shows that application is started with default profile and using Java 11.0.17 on app-vm with PID 20546.
+Script will be start application with detached mode ,which means it will run in the background.Below output shows that application is started with default profile and using Java 11.0.17 on app-vm with PID 20546.

 ```
 ubuntu@app-vm:~/spring-petclinic$